People First. People Not Politics.

 Community clinics closed.
 Night services gone.

-What people are living with now
+What people are living with

 Working people cannot see a doctor without sacrificing a day's pay.
 The All Saints Clinic was shut down.
 The elderly and those struggling with addiction have nowhere to turn.